equi32/minesweepeer/Readme.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-# Backend - API rest
+# Backend - API REST
 This project was developed with PHP v7.4.9 and Laravel v8, created with Composer [composer create-project laravel/laravel api](https://laravel.com/docs/8.x)

 ## Available Scripts